rafalp/Misago/dev-docs/plugins/hooks/action-hook.md

 ## Adding documentation

 Misago's hooks documentation is generated from its code.
-Just the annotations that were added in the previous step will enable the generated document to show plugin developers how the hook and the function that they need to implement in their plugin will look like.
+Just the annotations that were added in the previous step will enable the generated document to show plugin developers how the hook and the function that they need to implement in their plugin look like.

 Adding docstrings to those classes will result in the contents of those also being included in the generated document: